MilanVlaski/Dynadoro/README.md

 ## TODO
 - When studying past midnight, the period counts as starting on the date when the period began.
-And the duration is normal
+And the duration is not cut off, meaning it spills over to the next day.
+But this is probably incorrect.
+- Disallow periods to last more than 24 hours - handle the exception by not recording the period
 - Refactor to using json
 - show hours studied per week
 - make sessions file openable through UI